 - Provides case management and advocacy services as part of the treatment plan

-- Coordinates services with staff and community agencies to assure that a continuum of services is provided to clients including coordinating reporting duties with Juvenile Probation Department
+- Coordinates services with staff and community agencies to ensure that a continuum of services is provided to clients including coordinating reporting duties with the Juvenile Probation Department

 - Maintains progress notes, billing, and charts in compliance with HIPPA

 - Provides individual trauma recovery and family crisis intervention services to program participants